DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 ## SplitMultiallelics
 ### Purpose
-This wdl takes an input vcf splits all multialleic sites into multiple biallelic records.
-This is used to generate a reference panel vcf that doesnt contain multallelic sites as Beagle doesnt know how to match a snp in the input to a multiallelic site in the reference panel that contains that snp.
+This wdl takes an input vcf and splits all multialleic sites into multiple biallelic records.
+This is used to generate a reference panel vcf that doesn't contain multiallelic sites as Beagle doesnt know how to match a snp in the input to a multiallelic site in the reference panel that contains that snp.

 #### Inputs